vaquarkhan/microservices-recipes-a-free-gitbook/index.md

 ### **Adaptive Granularity Governance: The Khan Microservice Pattern for Adaptive Granularity**

-At the heart of this book is **Adaptive Granularity Governance: The Khan Microservice Pattern** — a systematic approach to determining optimal microservice boundaries.
+At the heart of this book is **Adaptive Granularity Governance: The Khan Microservice Pattern**: a systematic approach to determining optimal microservice boundaries.
 Unlike rigid methodologies, it adapts to your specific:

 - **Organizational maturity** and team structure
 - **Business domain complexity** and change frequency